Standards of Student Conduct

 - The School/Center Dean may recommend further disciplinary action in accordance with these procedures.

-- The faculty, staff member, student worker or administrator who believes disruptive behavior or a student conduct violation has occurred shall first attempt to resolve the misconduct by informal consultation with the student.
+1. The faculty, staff member, or administrator who believes disruptive behavior or a student conduct violation has occurred shall first attempt to resolve the misconduct by informal consultation with the student.

-- If this does not resolve the matter, the faculty, staff member, or administrator will inform the School/Center Dean or Supervisor.
-The School/Center Dean or Supervisor should meet with the faculty, staff member or administrator and, then the student(s) involved in an attempt to resolve the matter.
+2. If this does not resolve the matter, the faculty, staff member, or administrator will inform the cognizant School/Center Dean or Supervisor.
+The School/Center Dean or Supervisor should meet with the faculty, staff member or administrator, and then the student(s) involved, in an attempt to resolve the matter.

-- If the faculty/staff member still believes that the issue has not been resolved satisfactorily at these levels, a completed “Report of Student Misconduct” shall be filed with the Dean of Student Services.
-The "Report of Student Misconduct" can be obtained in the Office of Student Services or on the Office of Student Services webpage.
+3. If the faculty/staff member or administrator still believes that the issue has not been resolved satisfactorily at these levels, a completed “Report of Student Misconduct” shall be filed with the Dean of Student Services, the “Report of Student Misconduct” can be obtained at the Office of Student Services or on the Office of Student Services webpage.

-- In cases where the College Police has become involved, or in which the situation that involve safety, steps 1 and 2 need not be followed.
+4. In cases where the College Police has become involved, or in situations that involve safety, steps 1 and 2 need not be followed.

 STUDENT DISCIPLINARY PROCEDURES